 US stocks move lower; Deere sinks

-NEW YORK (AP) — U.S. stocks are closing lower a day after the market hit its latest all-time high.
+NEW YORK (AP) — U.S. stocks are moving lower a day after the market hit its latest all-time high.

-Deere fell 2 percent after the company reported lower income as demand for farming equipment weakened.
+Deere fell 2 percent after the company reported a decline in second-quarter income as demand for farming equipment weakened.

-Fossil Group fell 10 percent after the watch, jewelry and accessories maker issued a weak forecast.
+Fossil Group fell 9 percent after the watch, jewelry and accessories maker said its income fell despite sales gains across all its business segments.

-The yield on the 10-year Treasury note fell to 2.54 percent, the lowest level in more than six months.
+Bond prices rose.
+The yield on the 10-year Treasury note fell to 2.54 percent.